Screen Flickering on Surface Pro 4 Update – 6 months on

 There’s a catch though.
 Although the Surface Pro 5 screen will fit and work on a Surface Pro 4, the cable that attaches to the motherboard is different.
 So, if you’re upgrading your Surface Pro 4 screen to a Surface Pro 5 screen you will need to get a new ribbon cable to go with it.

 The N-Trig device that processes the touchscreen input is interchangeable though.
 Keep the old one from your Surface Pro 4 screen and re-apply it to the new Surface Pro 5 screen.
+See the important note about reattaching the screen below for some additional N-Trig information.

 The particular model screen I use is this one at eBay – Surface Pro 5 Screen – note that it is more expensive than the traditional Surface Pro 4 screens but I’ve not had one fail on me yet.
 The original Surface Pro 4 screens fail at an alarming rate.
 I don’t recommend replacing your screen with one.
 Use the Surface Pro 5 screen instead.